 Texas A&M Health Science Center Baylor College of Dentistry requires a minimum of ninety semester hours, however, most students complete a degree before coming to the College.
 As outlined in the College Bulletin, an applicant must include in the required hours:

 - Eight semester hours of Inorganic Chemistry

 - Fourteen semester hours of Biology -- 12 hours of lecture and 2 hours of formal laboratory.

-- Three semester hours of Statistics (from Math or Statistics Department)
+- For 2012 Entry (and later): Three semester hours of Statistics (from Math or Statistics Department)

 What elective courses are suggested?